AviatrixSystems/Docs/HowTos/AviatrixLogging.rst

 3. Logging Configuration at Aviatrix Controller
 ================================================

-To enable logging at Aviatrix Controller, go to Settings->Logging page.
-Once logging is enabled, both Controller and all gateways will forward logs directly to the logging server.
+To enable logging at the Aviatrix Controller, go to Settings->Logging page.
+Once logging is enabled, both the Controller and all gateways will forward logs directly to the logging server.

-Two examples for Remote Syslog and Logstash Forwarder below.
+Two examples for Remote Syslog and Logstash Forwarder follow below.

 3.1 Remote Syslog
 ------------------
 On the Aviatrix Controller:
   a.
-Server:	FQDN or IP address of remote syslog server
+Server:	FQDN or IP address of the remote syslog server
   #.
-Port:	Listening port of remote syslog server (6514 by default)
+Port:	Listening port of the remote syslog server (6514 by default)
   #.
 Cert:	A compressed file in tgz format with both certificates (.crt format) of remote syslog server and CA. For example, a compressed file which is named certs.tgz includes (1) ca.pem, (2) rsyslog-crt.pem, and (3) rsyslog-key.pem
   #.
 Protocol:	TCP or UDP (TCP by default)